trike33/PEN-300-Code-Snippets/Linux Lateral Movement/ansible.md

-Ansible configuration directory   -> /etc/ansible       /etc/ansible/hosts
+Ansible configuration directories   -> /etc/ansible   &    /etc/ansible/hosts

 2 primary ways to distribute commands:
 1. Via Ad-hoc commands, which are stand-alone shell commands to be executed on all the ansible victims machines.
 Examples: